 - o Issued by Child Protective Services (CPS), Indian Child Welfare Act (ICWA), Tribal Court or County Social Services. - O Notarized statement from parent(s) relinquishing custody or guardianship.
-Notarization will need to be reissued during each recertification period every 12 months. - o If documents relinquishing custody or guardianship to a family or identified caretaker are unable to be obtained, KTTP will not be able to enroll the child into the program. - KTTP recognizes that some Native families provide temporary custody of minors by tradition and as a result minors are cared after by extended families. - O In the cases where the biological parents are incarcerated or the parents cannot be located the caretaker will provide KTTP with a notarized statement identifying that they are the temporary caretaker/Indian custodian for the eligible minor(s).
+Notarization will need to be reissued during each recertification period every 12 months. - o If documents relinquishing custody or guardianship to a family or identified caretaker are unable to be obtained, KTTP will not be able to enroll the child into the program. - KTTP recognizes that some Native families provide temporary custody of minors by tradition and as a result minors are cared after by extended families. - In the cases where the biological parents are incarcerated or the parents cannot be located the caretaker will provide KTTP with a notarized statement identifying that they are the temporary caretaker/Indian custodian for the eligible minor(s).
 Moreover, at application, the caretaker/Indian custodian will provide birth certificates and all other documents that would demonstrate family lineage.
 The notary will be renewed every 12 months during the recertification process.
-If the relative caregiver does not have a copy of the birth certificate, KTTP will assist in obtaining one. - For Indian/custodians that wish to become legal guardians, KTTP will assist them by providing them with resources to obtain guardianship and may pay for legal filing fees. - O When an additional eligible child is added to a pre-existing TANF assisted household, the additional child shall be maintained on a separate TANF case as a Non-Needy Assistance Unit.
-However, when the additional child/ren shares at least one parent with the child/ren in the pre-existing AU, the cases will be combined no sooner than 6 months of residency.
-This is meant to aid the existing AU with the new child/ren's immediate and necessary needs to establish and maintain stabilization.
+If the relative caregiver does not have a copy of the birth certificate, KTTP will assist in obtaining one. - For Indian/custodians that wish to become legal guardians, KTTP will assist them by providing them with resources to obtain guardianship and may pay for legal filing fees.